coglinev3/ansible-development/docs/getting_started.md

 ## Get the Vagrant Environment

-For the next steps open a bash (under Windows a cygwin bash) on the virtual host system.
+For the next steps open a bash (under Windows a WSL2 bash) on the virtual host system.
+Under Windows you can open bash with [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/ "WSL Documentation") (WSL).

 ### Download Vagrant box configuration